 Parking options at the Jefferson Hotel include street-side parking, valet parking, or self-parking at the Jefferson’s Main Lot, where a discounted rate of $4 is available.
 Find parking instructions for the Main Lot here.

-Please register for this event.
-A limited number of tickets is available at the door as well.
+Registration is closed.
+A limited number of tickets may become available at the door.